DamascusGit/stable-k-4d/README.md

 jupyter/colab implementation of [Stable Diffusion](https://github.com/CompVis/stable-diffusion) and Katherine Crowson's [k-diffusion wrapper](https://github.com/crowsonkb/k-diffusion) in order to use the k_lms sampler.

 by [karan4d](https://twitter.com/karan4d) aka [DamascusGit](https://github.com/DamascusGit).
-The notebook utilizes CPU draw manual seeding with k_lms and has a weird quantize.py adjustment in an attempt to best replicate the results from Simulacra/Dreambot using the stable-diffusion weights.
+The notebook utilizes CPU draw manual seeding with k_lms in an attempt to best replicate the results from Simulacra/Dreambot using the stable-diffusion weights.

 ## Using The Notebook
 Provided you have the weights, store them in